 - bluetooth - connects mobile devices wirelessly

-- 'third generation' (3G), 'fourth generation' (4G), global system for mobile communications (GSM) and general packet radio service (GPRS) data services - data networking services for mobile phones
+- data networking services for mobile phones - such as 3G, 4G and 5G wireless cellular technologies, global system for mobile communications (GSM) and general packet radio service (GPRS) data services

 - dial-up services - data networking services using modems and telephone lines